sepetab/BotsInC/README.md

 The bot successfully buys, transports and sells fruit in a simulated world.

-Detailed Specification about bot and virtual world in FruitBot.pdf
+Detailed Specification about bot and virtual world in fruitBot.pdf